Elenpay/liquidator/README.md

   -h, --help                     help for liquidator
-      --logFormat string         Log format from: {text, json} (default "text") --logLevel string          Log level from values: {trace, debug, info, warn, error, fatal, panic} (default "info") --nodeguardHost string     Hostname:port to connect to nodeguard --nodesHosts string        Command separated list of hostname:port to connect to --nodesLoopdHosts string   Command separated list of hostname:port to connect to loopd --nodesMacaroons string    Command separated list of macaroons used in nodesHosts in hex, in the same order of NODESHOSTS
+      --logFormat string         Log format from: {text, json} (default "text") --logLevel string          Log level from values: {trace, debug, info, warn, error, fatal, panic} (default "info") --loopdHosts string        Command separated list of hostname:port to connect to loopd, each position corresponds to the managed node in nodesHosts
+      --loopdMacaroons string    Command separated list of macaroons used in loopdHosts in hex, in the same order of loopdHosts
+      --loopdTLSCerts string     Command separated list of tls certs from loopd in base64, in the same order of loopdHosts and loopdMacaroons
+      --nodeguardHost string     Hostname:port to connect to nodeguard --nodesHosts string        Command separated list of hostname:port to connect to --nodesMacaroons string    Command separated list of macaroons used in nodesHosts in hex, in the same order of NODESHOSTS
       --nodesTLSCerts string     Command separated list of tls certs from LNDS in base64, in the same order of NODESHOSTS and NODESMACAROONS
       --pollingInterval string   Interval to poll data (default "15s")